Sights & Surroundings

 Arrival Information

-REMEMBER: In any case, let us know your plans.
-You must also inform us of any flight changes or emergencies as soon as possible. ***DO NOT LEAVE THE MEETING POINT, DO NOT ATTEMPT TO TRAVEL TO OUR CENTER ON YOUR OWN.***
+REMEMBER: You must inform us of any flight changes or emergencies as soon as possible. ***DO NOT LEAVE THE MEETING POINT, DO NOT ATTEMPT TO TRAVEL TO OUR CENTER ON YOUR OWN.***

 Transfer Coordinator: +62 (0) 821 446 34202